 The number of second marriages that end is about 70%.
 It’s a shocking statistic.
 It also gives some context as to why this step-family journey can feel so challenging and fraught.
 It is hard.
 It is harder than two single people without children building a family together.
 It takes work to make it work.
-So how do we know whether our relationship is over, how do we know whether it is time to leave?
+So, how do we know whether our relationship is over?.
+The answer is not easy to accept.

 One of the things I tell my clients is that whatever happens with their relationship, I know they will be ok.
 I will hold the hope for them, while they figure it out.
 I honestly believe that the end of a relationship can be a positive thing.
 We have this idea that when a relationship ends, it is some kind of failure.
 We should have been able to make it work, we didn’t try hard enough, change enough, bend enough etc.

 How about the idea that sometimes we just grow in different directions and sometimes get to a point where we are no longer compatible?
 I don’t think it’s a question of outgrowing or putting a value judgment on things.
 I don’t think that’s helpful.
 I think it’s more accurate to say, we no longer want and need the same things.

 Sometimes this disconnect can be because the relationship was filling an unhealthy need, and as we deal with our challenges, we no longer want or need to fill that unhealthy need.
 It can be around entitlement.
 If we came into the relationship expecting very little in terms of getting our needs met, and then do some work and figure out we are actually entitled to get those needs met, it can cause a disconnect.
 The person we are with may not be able to meet our newly discovered and defined needs, or they may not be aware that our needs and wants have changed.